austinried/subtracks/BUILDING.md

 We also need the requirements to build ExoPlayer's ffmpeg extension for Android, which should be covered by:
 - build-essential (make, etc.)

-More information on building ffmpeg can be found here (this is what the `prepare` script does):
+More information on building ffmpeg can be found here (this is what the `prepare-build` script does):

 https://github.com/google/ExoPlayer/tree/r2.11.4/extensions/ffmpeg